 Note that the SDSS "magnitudes" are actually transformed from the measured fluxes with an inverse hyperbolic sine function.
 For objects brighter than about 22nd magnitude, these are numerically identical to standard Pogson magnitudes transformed using base 10 logarithms.
 For fainter objects, the "asinh" magnitudes more accurately reflect the fluxes at low signal-to-noise ratio, and even handle negative fluxes without crashing the transformations.
 Lupton et al (AJ 118, 1406, 1999) describes this magnitude system in detail.
 A useful introduction is given on the SDSS web site.
 Again, for "bright" objects, the SDSS magnitudes are functionally the same as the logarithmic magnitudes that we've been using for 1.5 centuries.

 Much of astronomy from the time of William and John Herschel on through the end of the 19th century was devoted to the establishment of an accurate astrometric reference system.
 The star catalogues that the Herschels used often had systematic errors of several arcseconds, perhaps more.
-Crude proper motions could be found (and indeed were used by Sir William in 1805 to find the solar motion and apex), but parallaxes were first measured only in 1838, after the Herschel's sky surveys were done.
+Crude proper motions could be found (and indeed were used by Sir William in 1805 to find the solar motion and apex), but parallaxes were first measured only in 1838, after the Herschel's sky surveys were finished.

 By the end of the 19th century when photography had supplanted visual observing as the primary means of determining positions of celestial objects, the reference system was well enough developed that it can be usefully accessed today for the derivation of proper motions of stars.
 The Carte du Ciel/Astrographic Catalogue project mapped the entire sky down to about 11th magnitude, providing an epoch now at least 70-80 years in the past for comparison with current epoch surveys.

 Indeed, accurate proper motions were one of the goals of the astrometrists.
-By the early 20th century, they had a good idea of the large-scale motion of the nearby stars within the galaxy.
+By the late 19th century, they had a good idea of the large-scale motion of the nearby stars within the galaxy.
 Lacking, though, was an accepted theory of the nebulae and where they fit in with the stars.
 No one had found any verifiable proper motion for any of the nebulae in spite of years of trying.
 Large programs of observation of nebulae were mounted at several European observtories with the hope of determining proper motions for the objects.